Wood burning and smoke control areas

 Burning in the home

 Wood burning emits harmful particulate air pollution into your home and neighbourhood.
 Breathing in particulate matter pollution negatively impacts the health of your family and community, affecting your lungs and heart.
-Can you burn less, burn cleaner, burn better and burn different?

-Burn less: Reduce burning where possible, keep stoves and fires for particularly cold weather unless they are your only heating source.
-We know that there are households in Hampshire that burn wood to keep warm, and it’s also important for your health and wellbeing to stay warm and well
+We know that there are households in Hampshire that burn wood to keep warm, and it is also important for your health and wellbeing to stay warm and well.

-This awareness campaign is delivered in partnership Eastleigh Borough Council, New Forest District Council, Winchester City Council and the Environment Centre (tEC) charity to help residents improve air quality for their health, their community and the environment.
+This awareness campaign is to help residents improve air quality for their health, their community, and the environment, delivered in partnership with:

 Do you burn wood in your home?

-- Air pollution negatively impacts the health of your family and community
+Wood burning causes harmful particulate air pollution.
+Air pollution negatively impacts the health of your family and community.

-- Can you burn less, burn cleaner, burn better?
+Can you burn less, burn cleaner, burn better?

 Smoke Control Areas

-In a smoke control area, it is an offence to emit smoke from a chimney of a building, (commercial or residential), from a furnace or from any fixed boiler if located in a designated smoke control area.
-It is also an offence to acquire an “unauthorised fuel” for use within a Smoke Control Area unless it is used in an “exempt” appliance (“exempted” from the controls which generally apply in the smoke control area).
+It is also an offence to acquire an “unauthorised fuel” for use within a smoke control area unless it is used in an “exempt” appliance.
+In other words, exempted from the controls which generally apply in the smoke control area.

-The current maximum level of fine is £1,000 for each offence.
-To find out if you live in a smoke control area see the Smoke control zone map.
+To find out if you live in a smoke control area, see the smoke control zone map.

 Bonfire and barbeques

 Bonfires and barbecues are also a key source of particulate matter.
-They can also cause nuisance to your neighbours, discouraging residents from being outside, opening windows or drying clothes.
+They can also cause nuisance to your neighbours, discouraging residents from being outside, opening windows, or drying clothes.

-If you do have a bonfire, try to avoid burning at weekends and bank holidays.
+If you do have a bonfire, try to avoid burning at weekends and on bank holidays.
 Make sure you only burn dry material and do not leave a fire unattended or smouldering.

 - Unreasonably and substantially interfere with the use or enjoyment of a home or other premises